-Main parts of the female’s internal reproductive organs are the vagina, uterus, fallopian tubes, cervix and ovary.
+The main parts of the female’s internal reproductive organs are the vagina, uterus, fallopian tubes, cervix and ovary.

-What are ‘Gametes’?
+What are gametes?

 Gametes are an organism’s reproductive cells.
 They are also referred to as sex cells.
 Female gametes are called ova or egg cells, and male gametes are called sperm.